-- 6. Do not wear loose fitting clothing that could get caught in moving parts.
+- Do not wear loose fitting clothing that could get caught in moving parts.
 Do not operate this machine while wearing shorts; always wear adequate protective clothing, including long pants.
-Wearing safety glasses, safety shoes, and a helmet is advisable and required by some local ordinances and insurance regulations. - 7.
-Prolonged exposure to loud noise can cause impairment or loss of hearing.
+Wearing safety glasses, safety shoes, and a helmet is advisable and required by some local ordinances and insurance regulations. - Prolonged exposure to loud noise can cause impairment or loss of hearing.
 Operator hearing protection is recommended.
 Wear a suitable hearing protective device, such as earmuffs or earplugs. - 8.
 Keep all protective shields and safety devices in place.
 If a protective shield, safety device, or decal is damaged, unusable, or missing, repair or replace it before operating the machine. - 9.
-Be sure interlock switches are functioning correctly, so the engine cannot be started unless the Forward Speed Control lever is in the NEUTRAL-PARK position, and the PTO clutch is in the DISENGAGED position.
-Also, the engine should stop if the operator lifts off the seat with either the Forward Speed Control (FSC) out of the NEUTRAL-PARK position or the PTO clutch in the ENGAGED position. - 10.
+Be sure interlock switches are functioning correctly, so the engine cannot be started unless the Forward Speed Control lever is in the NEUTRAL-PARK position, the PTO clutch is in the DISENGAGED position, and the Parking Brake is in the ENGAGED position.
+Also, the engine should stop if the operator lifts off the seat with any one or more of these controls in the operating position: (1) Forward Speed Control (FSC) out of NEUTRAL-PARK, (2) PTO Clutch ENGAGED, or (3) Parking Brake DIS-ENGAGED. - 10.
 Handle gasoline with care.
 Gasoline is highly flammable and its vapors are explosive: - a.
 Use an approved fuel container. - b.
 Never add fuel to a running engine or hot engine (allow hot engine to cool several minutes). - c.
 Keep matches, cigarettes, cigars, pipes, open flames, or sparks away from the fuel tank and fuel container. - d.
 Always fill the fuel tank outdoors using care.
 Fill to about one inch from the top of the tank.
 Use a funnel or spout to prevent spilling. - e.
 Replace the machine fuel cap and container cap securely and clean up any spilled fuel before starting the engine.